Equivariant Graph Hierarchy-Based Neural Networks: The Proposed EGHN

-E-UpPool maps the information of the high-level system $\gG^{\text{high}}$ back to the original system space $\gG^{\text{low}}$, leading to an output system $\gG^{\text{out}}$.
-We project the features back to the space of the original low-level system by using the transposed scores derived in E-Pool.
-Then, the projected features along with the low-level features are integrated by an E(n) equivariant function to give the final output.
-Particularly,
+E-UnPool maps the information of the high-level system $\gG^{\text{high}}$ back to the original system space $\gG^{\text{low}}$, leading to an output system $\gG^{\text{out}}$.
+We project the features back to the space of the original low-level